 s) subletting a resident’s accommodation, including providing a means of access to MRS accommodation and/or room (e.g. via key or proxy access) to a person who should not have access to that space;

-t) preventing Monash University and/or MRS staff from completing authorised duties, including the implementation of MRS Critical Incident Management Protocols;
+t) preventing Monash University and/or MRS approved staff and/or contractors from completing authorised duties, including the implementation of MRS Critical Incident Management Protocols;

 u) refusal to evacuate their accommodation and/or the premises after being instructed to do so by an officer of the Metropolitan Fire Brigade, Building Warden or any other authorised representative of Monash University and/or MRS, or by a computer automated evacuation command generated by the building’s Emergency Warning and Evacuation System;

 v) contravening or non-compliance with any other Section of these Conditions of Residency, other MRS Policy and/or Procedure, or any Residential Community Standard;

 w) unauthorised removal of MRS property, including furniture and fittings from communal areas;